 New South Wales: Abortion a crime for women and doctors.
 Legal when doctor believes a woman’s physical and/or mental health is in serious danger.
 In NSW social, economic and medical factors maybe taken into account.

-Australian Capital Territory: Legal, must be provided by a medical doctor.
+Australian Capital Territory: Legal, must be provided by a medical professional which includes a nurse practitioner.
 Exclusion zones may be set at the discretion of the ACT Health Minister.

 Victoria: Legal to 24 weeks.
 Legal post-24 weeks with two doctors’ approval.
 Illegal to protest within 150m of an abortion service.